moveparaguay

 • Land freight from Brazil / Argentina / Chile

 MERCOSUR truck routes via Foz do Iguaçu (Brazil), Clorinda (Argentina), or Pilar (Argentina).
 4–10 days.
-Cheaper than sea for partial loads.
+Cheaper than sea for partial loads — see the country-specific moving notes if you're relocating from a neighbour.

 • Air freight via Asunción airport